 Classic and modern UK plates

-National Registration plates around the world, from Wikipedia.
+National Registration plates around the world, from Wikipedia and from Olav's Plates.

 Not strictly registrations but which side of the road each country drives on and why from Tex Texin.